 - Written permission from the parent.
-"Consent for the Administration of Non-Prescription Medication" form is available in the health office and online at www.sebeka.kl2.mn.us - Non- Prescription medication must be brought to school in the original container that it was purchased in and must be administered in a manner consistent with the instructions on the label.
+"Consent for the Administration of Non-Prescription Medication" form is available in the health office - Non- Prescription medication must be brought to school in the original container that it was purchased in and must be administered in a manner consistent with the instructions on the label.
 Medication received in an unlabeled bottle, foil wrap, saran wrap, or envelope, etc. will not be administered.